ericwbailey/ericwbailey.website/source/published/i-doubled-down-on-rss.md

 Part of [mourning the communities I once had](https://ericwbailey.website/published/centerless/) there involves figuring out how to not forget who was important to me.
 This means creating a way to stay abreast of what they’re doing.

-One of the most obvious ways to stay in the know is subscribe to [RSS feeds](https://en.wikipedia.org/wiki/RSS).
+One of the most obvious ways to stay in the know is [subscribe to RSS feeds](https://www.theatlantic.com/ideas/archive/2023/03/social-media-algorithms-twitter-meta-rss-reader/673282/).

 There are plenty of resources out there that explain what RSS is, how to use it, and why it is important, so I won’t get into it here.
-I also won’t belabor how RSS is more in the spirit of the web than the walled garden that are most contemporary social networks.
+I also won’t belabor how RSS is more in the spirit of the web than the walled gardens that are most contemporary social networks.

 What I will tell you is: